[Print Friendly] Terms of Engagement

 Let Us Know

 We strive to satisfy you with prompt, quality legal services and we appreciate knowing how you feel about our work.
-We encourage you to provide us with feedback by advising your designated counsel or our Managing Director, Dave Tift.
+We encourage you to provide us with feedback by advising your designated counsel or our Managing Director, Bryan Graff.
 Your comments will assist us to better serve all of our clients’ needs and desires.